Rethinking Cancer Prevention and Treatment

 It’s undoubtedly true that prevention is better than cure, but many do not have the epiphany until they face a life-changing event, such as cancer itself.
 Many don’t fully appreciate that a large number of cancers result from lifestyle factors, and risks can be reduced with small, simple changes.
 Exercise is critical, even if just walking; giving up smoking or drinking, and improving the diet can have dramatic effects not only on cancer but also on overall health and well-being.

-Studies have shown that simple accessible dietary suppliments and lifestyle changes such as Vitamin D, Omega-3, and exercise can reduce the risk of cancer, and it appears it is never too late:
+Studies have shown that simple accessible dietary supplements and lifestyle changes such as Vitamin D, Omega-3, and exercise can reduce the risk of cancer, and it appears it is never too late:

 Given the evidence, it is very surprising that Vitamin D isn’t much higher on the public health agenda.
 It should certainly raise eyebrows that even during 2020 it didn’t get much of a mention, despite being cheap, safe, and effective.